Blokus: Blokus Trigon

-Blokus Trigon uses pieces made up of triangles rather than squares (polyiamonds) and is played on a hexagonal board.
-This particular variant is optimized for three players but can be played with 2 to 4 players.
-The same rules apply, meaning that pieces of the same color are still not allowed to touch each other's edges; however, since it is isometric, a corner touching an edge is allowed.
+In Blokus Trigon, the pieces are polyiamonds: made up of equilateral triangles, and the board is hexagonal with a regular triangular grid.
+This particular spinoff is optimized for three players but can be played by two to four players.
+The same rules apply, meaning that pieces of the same color are still not allowed to touch each other's edges; however, since the grid is isometric, a corner touching an edge is allowed.

+Blokus Trigon has won the 2006 Major Fun Award.

 Blokus Giant/XL

 Blokus Giant is a larger version, with the game board being about 570 mm square.
 It was later re-released by Mattel as Blokus XL.

 Blokus Junior

 Blokus Junior is targeted at younger children.
-Like Blokus Duo, it is played by two players on a 14×14 board, but it uses only a subset of the pieces that have simpler shapes.
+Like Blokus Duo, it is played by two players on a 14 × 14 board, but it uses only a subset of the pieces that have simpler shapes.
 There are 12 unique pieces.
 Each player gets two of each kind, 24 in total.
 The game also comes with a set of single-player puzzle sheets, each containing a preset piece position on the board and a set of pieces to place into the board following standard Blokus rules.